jared-pinfold/git_practice/test.md

 This repo relates to Trello assessment card **CP05 - Database Diagram**

+To submit this assessment please do the following:
+- Clone this repo
+- Create a solo branch
-Please create a branch on this repo and upload an export or screenshot of your database diagram.
+- Upload an export or screenshot of your database diagram